countable-web/open-source-corporation/peopleops/getting_started/EVALUATION.md

    * Try to solve problems yourself (10 to 30 minutes).
 If no clear solution was found, ask specific questions while providing details obtained from the initial investigation.
 Clarify and state your assumptions when you ask for help.
    * Make consistent small improvements to the systems around you (fix spelling or clarity of README files, small refactors such as renaming a variable for clarity, make a small design or usability improvement).
    * Show gratitude to your team (for example, mention them in the #thanks channel).
-   * Share work (screenshots, staging links, XD links, code snippets) with the team in your client-<name> and guild-<name> channels, because seeing great work raises the bar for everyone and is very motivating.
+   * Share work every day (screenshots, staging links, XD links, code snippets) with the team in your client-<name> and guild-<name> channels, because seeing great work raises the bar for everyone and is very motivating.
    * Take responsibility for specific tasks you are assigned.
    * Notify your client when work is ready, with a link or screenshot for them to see.